Drumcar House: Architecture and fittings

-The elegant white Georgian mansion was originally large and rectangular, three storeys over a basement.
+The white Georgian mansion was originally large and rectangular, three storeys over a basement.
 It was two rooms deep split by a large central hall.
 A shallow hipped roof was hidden behind a cornice.
 There was a blocking course that included chimneystacks.
 The entrance front had five bay windows.
 The original building had a simple tripartite doorcase that was set in a shallow relieving arch, as well as single-storey walls with built-in niches and sunken panels.
 These joined the main block and included a pedimented carriage arch on each side.
-The 1837 Topographical Dictionary of Ireland described it as "the seat of J. McClintock, Esq., an elegant mansion, beautifully situated in an extensive and richly wooded demesne, commanding a fine view of the Carlingford and Mourne mountains and the sea."
+It was described in A Topographical Dictionary of Ireland, published by Samuel Lewis in 1837, as "the seat of J. McClintock, Esq., an elegant mansion, beautifully situated in an extensive and richly wooded demesne, commanding a fine view of the Carlingford and Mourne mountains and the sea".
 The view extends to Dundalk Bay.

 A mid-19th century expansion included a four-columned Doric porch and balcony.
 Also moulded window surrounds and changes to the ground-floor windows occurred at this time.
 A later expansion added two-storey, three-bay wings.
 Another renovation added Mansard roofs.

 The interior was entirely remodelled by Kelly & Jones when Drumcar House became St. Mary's Hospital, a colony for the mentally ill, in 1948.
 The conversion and extension cost approximately £360,000.

 A plaque on the portico commemorates 50 years of residence by Saint John of God brothers.

 The grounds are large and there are a number of single-storey buildings for accommodation and clinics.